nsfmc/atoll.js/readme.md

 ### Histograms

-The histogram api is still being written, but the idea is to do two things
+The histogram api(if you can call it that) is still being written, but the idea is to do two things

 * similar to `atoll.quartiles`, return bin width & number of bins for a given (or supplied) binning function.
 * provide an array of the histogram heights for the given binning function.